 After undergoing rigorous training in rTMS at Harvard Medical School and at Medical University of South Carolina, Dr Sanjay Chugh, a renowned Delhi based Neuro-psychiatrist, pioneered the treatment of rTMS in India in 2007.
 After successfully treating hundreds of cases at his clinic in New Delhi, Dr. Chugh partnered Dr. Anjali Chhabria to set up an rTMS clinic at Mindtemple in January 2011.
 A large number of people have already benefited from this treatment at Mindtemple.

 rTMS is the abbreviated from of Repetitive Transcranial Magnetic Stimulation.
 The term refers to the fact that a magnetic field comprising multiple magnetic pulses per second passes non-invasively through the skull or cranium and no surgery is required.
-It is this magnetic field which is the basics for the therapeutic change within the brain cells.
+It is this magnetic field which is the basis for the therapeutic change within the brain cells.

 The rTMS device allows a trained person to use an electromagnet to stimulate the brain of a patient non-invasively.
 A hand –held magnetic coil creates a rapidly changing magnetic field, which causes weak electric currents inside the brain through electromagnetic induction.
 By stimulating different areas of the brain, it is possible to elicit a therapeutic response in different disease states. rTMS targets sites within a few millimeters in the brain.
-This eliminates the various side effects as would be seen by a non-specific treatment such as Electric Shock Therapy (ECT).
+This eliminates the various side effects as would be seen by a non-specific treatment such as Electroconvulsive Therapy (ECT).

 rTMS was approved as a treatment for medication-resistant depression in Canada in 2002.
 Since then, the treatment has been offered to patients of various other psychiatric and neurological disorders.
 In USA, the FDA approved the use of rTMS in 2008.
 It is now widely used in hospitals in UK, Australia, Israel, Brazil, Egypt, Costa Rica etc.